bzcheeseman/pytorch-inference/README.md

 3. Be patient - I'll get to it as soon as I can :smile:

-Note on the licensing - I believe in open-source software and I like the GPL, but if someone has a good reason to change the license please let me know and I'll consider it.

 Obligatory note: I am NOT promoting ArrayFire or using its name to promote this project in any way.
 If someone from ArrayFire has issues with this they should please let me know promptly and I'll do my best to rectify the situation.
 I'm not distributing the source